micmejia/bible-dump/NKJV/Ezekiel/Ezek 33.md

 None of his sins which he has committed shall be remembered against him; he has done what is lawful and right; he shall surely live.

 ###### 17
-"Yet the children of your people say, 'The way of the Lord is not [^f]fair.'
+"Yet the children of your people say, 'The way of the Lord is not fair.'
 But it is their way which is not fair!

 ###### 18
 When the righteous turns from his righteousness and commits iniquity, he shall die because of it.